playframework/play-meta/releasing/play.md

 ### Step 4 - update playframework templates and seeds

-The “core” playframework templates describe Play’s overall feature set -- they are maintained by the Play team and in the github.com/playframework repository.
+The "core" playframework templates describe Play's overall feature set -- they are maintained by the Play team and in the github.com/playframework repository.
 Historically, there were issues with out of date Activator templates, and confusion between what was supported and current, and what was third party and out of date.